-When the news that Konrath and his collaborators had achieved a single-item scale jumped into the press, most academic and scientific circles were very sceptical.
+When the news that Konrath and his collaborators had achieved a single-item scale jumped into the press, most academic and scientific circles were very skeptical.

-They sceptical about the possibility that the question “Are you a narcissist?” could discriminate between those subjects with a clinically relevant propensity towards narcissism, and those who do not.
+They are skeptical about the possibility that the question “Are you a narcissist?” could discriminate between those subjects with a clinically relevant propensity towards narcissism, and those who do not.